jofftiquez/vue-croppie/README.md

 			reader.readAsDataURL(files[0]);
 		},
 		crop() {
-    //options can be updated.
+    //Options can be updated.
-    // current option will return a base64 version of the uploaded image with a size of 600px X 450px. let options = {
+    //Current option will return a base64 version of the uploaded image with a size of 600px X 450px. let options = {
-				type: "base64",
+				type: 'base64',
 				size: { width: 600, height: 450 },
-				format: "jpeg"
+				format: 'jpeg'
 			};
 			this.$refs.croppieRef.result(options, output => {
-				this.croppie_image = output;
+				this.cropped = this.croppieImage = output;
         console.log(this.croppie_image);
 			});
 		}